 Technology Tools for Research

 There are a few additional tools the library provides to assist students with their research needs.
-A browser toolbar with a search box for library catalogs and quick links to library resources is available.
-A bookmarklet to search the library catalog from Amazon is also available.
+A bookmarklet to search the library catalog from Amazon is available.
 The library's link resolver, SFX, is registered with Google Scholar, which can also be used in conjunction with Zotero.
-If you have questions regarding the use of these tools, please email Lisa Gonzalez, the Electronic Resources Librarian, for more information.
+If you have questions regarding the use of these tools, please contact the library for more information.

 The ATLAS for Alum database is available to CTU alumnae/i.
 This online collection contains more than one hundred forty religion and theology journals.
 A list of journal titles included in the collection can be found at the ATLA website.
 If you are a graduate of CTU and would like to use the ATLAS for Alum database, click here to login.
-Please contact us to receive the username and password information.
+Please contact the library to receive the login information.

 Library databases and course readings

-If the library subscribes to a database that includes full text you would like your students to read, you can add a link to the article in Moodle, just as you would a link to a website.
+If the library subscribes to a database that includes full text you would like your students to read, you can add a link to the article in D2L, just as you would a link to a website.
 The URL for this link is often referred to as a stable URL, a durable URL, or a persistent link.
 The following instructions explain how to insert links to articles in library databases so that both on campus and off campus students can access readings.
-CTU also maintains a license with Copyright Clearance Center to assist with copyright clearance for readings that are not available in library databases.

 Research guides for classes